Red velvet mite fact sheet | Field of Mars EEC

 After this stage, the mite drops off and develops through nymph stages into an eight-legged adult.
 The nymphs and adults are free-living predators.
 This means red velvet mites change the way they live and feed as they grow.

-Tiny red velvet mite larva attached to the leg of a harvestman on a green leaf.
-The larval stage can attach to other arthropods before later stages live freely in the soil.
+Tiny red velvet mite larva attached to the leg of a harvestman on a leaf.
+Red velvet mite larvae can attach to other arthropods before later stages live freely in the soil.

 What adaptations do red velvet mites have to help them survive?